 When you get to the store, don’t grab items you see in ads.
 Instead, try generic brands.
 All food manufacturers must follow standards to provide safe food, that’s why most generic brands typically match the same quality as other national brands, they’re just less expensive.

-To ensure you get the same nutritional value with off-brand items, compare the labels and ingredients.
+To ensure you get the same nutritional value as off-brand items, compare the labels and ingredients.